Health care focused on people who live with 'T. cruzi' infection-Chagas disease

 09.15—9.45 h.
 Opening lecture: Conceptual framework of the people-centered care

-Speaker: Pedro Albajar Viñas (Responsible for the Chagas Programme, WHO Department of Control of Neglected Tropical Diseases)
+Speaker: Pere Albajar Viñas (Responsible for the Chagas Programme, WHO Department of Control of Neglected Tropical Diseases)

 09.45—10.15 h.
 Information, education and communication strategies as a starting point for a comprehensive care package for the Chagas disease in Ecuador

 Speaker: Mariella Anselmi (Centro de Epidemiología Comunitaria y Medicina Tropical)

 11.15—11.45 h.
 Diagnostic tools for field (LAMP/RDTs) and use in different scenarios for the Chagas disease

 Speaker: Alejandro Schijman (INGEBI / CONICET)

 11.45—12.15 h.
 Experience in indications and follow-up of the treatment: school for patients in Fiocruz Rio (Brazil)

 12:45—13.45 h.
 Discussion panel of key stakeholders in community and global mobilization